Daniel-D-F-Rushton/SdrSharpPocsagPlugin-Personal-Modification/readme.md

 # Notes

-* A maximum of 1000 messages will be displayed in the buffer, on a first-in-first-out basis.
+* A maximum of 25 messages will be displayed in the buffer, on a first-in-first-out basis.
-* If a message payload is empty it is assumed to be tone message.
+* If a message is less tha 50 character it is dropped.
-* If a message payload has fewer than 16 characters numerically, it is assumed to be a numeric message.
-In this case the numeric decode will be displayed first with the alphanumeric decode following e.g. "123456 (ALPHA: ABC)"